-Expected value: A custom view class to replace modeladmin.views.ChooseParentView
+Expected value: A custom view class to replace modeladmin.views.ChooseParentView See the following part of the docs to find out more: Overriding views

 Additional tips and tricks

 This section explores some of modeladmin's lesser-known features, and provides examples to help with modeladmin customisation.
 More pages will be added in future.